“Call me last.”

 For decades, that phrase has been the calling card of vintage guitar buyer David Davidson.

-Published online June 30, 2017: Written by Andrew Alexander
+Published by the Atlanta Journal-Constitution on June 30, 2017: Written by Andrew Alexander